PALab/place/README.md

 ## Installation Details

 This section will walk you through a more detailed installation of PLACE.
 PLACE can be installed for Linux 32/64-bit running Python 3.5 or later.
-This installation has been specifically tested on a clean installation of Ubuntu 16.04.2 LTS.
-PLACE has also been used on CentOS 7 systems.
+Support for Windows and Mac is limited and still experimental.
+This installation has been performed multiple times on many Ubuntu and CentOS distributions.

 ### Install Anaconda

 If you don't have conda, you will need to install it.
-This guide used the Python 3.6 version of Anaconda 4.3.1 for Linux 64-bit systems.
+This guide used the Python 3.6 version of Anaconda 5.2.0 for Linux 64-bit systems.
 In any event, Anaconda can be found [here](https://www.continuum.io/downloads).
 Just follow the instructions to get it installed on your system.